MontrealCorpusTools/PolyglotDB/docs/source/acoustics_encoding.rst

 .. note::

    The function :code:`analyze_vot` requires that utterances and any subsets be encoded prior to being run.
-See :ref:`enrichment_utterances` for further details on encoding utterances and :ref:`enrichment_subset` for subsets.
+See :ref:`enrichment_utterances` for further details on encoding utterances and :ref:`enrichment_subsets` for subsets.

 Parameters
 ----------